SE-Alpha-Project/PULSE/CONTRIBUTING.md

     </ul>

   ## Suggesting Enhancements
-  This section guides you through submitting a suggestion for BurnOut, including completely new features and minor improvements to existing functionality.
+  This section guides you through submitting a suggestion for PULSE, including completely new features and minor improvements to existing functionality.

   Enhancement suggestions are tracked as GitHub issues.
   After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, specific examples.\